roscoe street.

 A few local favorites that give Roscoe Village its character.
 These are great starting points if you’re getting to know the neighborhood.

-A popular neighborhood park with ball fields, a playground, a dog-friendly feel, and a fieldhouse with seasonal programming.
+A popular neighborhood park with ball fields, a playground, and a fieldhouse with seasonal programming — a local hub for weekends and summer nights.

 An intimate venue and bar known for live music, casual eats, and a long-running presence on Belmont just south of Roscoe Village.